Chavurat Shalom of Southwest Florida

 Chavurat Shalom is a welcoming community in Southwest Florida

-committed to the study and celebration of our Jewish cultural heritage and religious traditions in order to enlighten and enrich our lives.
+committed to the study and celebration of our Jewish cultural heritage and religious traditions to enlighten and enrich our lives

 Picture